Global Media & Entertainment: History

 On 26 February 2019, Global Radio announced plans to replace the regional breakfast shows on Capital and Heart with a single national breakfast show for each network, whilst Smooth kept its regional breakfast shows, instead turning its drive time show national.
-Capital's new breakfast show launched in April with Roman Kemp, Heart Breakfast with Jamie Theakston and Amanda Holden launched in June and Smooth Drivetime with Angie Grieves launched in September.
+Capital's new breakfast show launched in April with Roman Kemp, Heart Breakfast with Jamie Theakston and Amanda Holden launched in June, and Smooth Drivetime with Angie Grieves launched in September.

-In September 2019, it was announced that Quidem, the owners of Banbury Sound, Rugby FM and Touch FM had entered into a brand-licensing agreement with Global Radio.
-This change will see the Quidem stations rebrand under the Global brands.
+In September 2019, it was announced that Quidem, the owners of Banbury Sound, Rugby FM and Touch FM, had entered into a brand-licensing agreement with Global Radio.
+This change saw the Quidem stations rebrand under the Global brands.
 At the beginning of October, Ofcom opened a consultation following Quidem's request for its six stations to make significant changes to their formats.

-On 20 December 2021 it was announced that Global has acquired the UK podcast hosting, distribution and monetisation startup, Captivate with founders Mark Asquith and Kieran McKeefery joining the Global team in order to continue to grow Global's presence in the digital audio and podcasting space.
+On 20 December 2021, it was announced that Global has acquired the UK podcast hosting, distribution and monetisation startup, Captivate.
+Founders Mark Asquith and Kieran McKeefery subsequently joined the Global team in order to continue to grow Global's presence in the digital audio and podcasting space.

 On 22 February 2022, Emily Maitlis and Jon Sopel announced they were joining Global to launch a new podcast.
 On 30 August 2022, The News Agents launched as a daily podcast presented by Emily Maitlis, Jon Sopel, and Lewis Goodall.
 Episodes are released every weekday afternoon.
 On 26 May 2023, it was announced that a weekly US version of the podcast would launch on 20 June.
 The News Agents USA is hosted by Maitlis and Sopel.
 On 29 September 2023, Global announced a further spin-off podcast, The News Agents Investigates, would launch on 1 October and be presented by Goodall.

 In March 2024, Simon Pitts was appointed Group Chief Executive of Global Media.
-He will take up his role in early 2025.
+He started the role in early 2025.

 In the first week of September 2024, Global announced that they would introduce an additional twelve radio stations, via a week long advertisement campaign on their social media pages.
-Additional spin-off stations of Heart, Capital, Radio X and Classic FM would be introduced on the 12th September 2024.
+Additional spin-off stations of Heart, Capital, Radio X and Classic FM were introduced on the 12 September 2024.
 This brings the total number of stations operated by Global up to 33.

+In October 2025, it was announced that Global had acquired The Fellas Studios, whilst simultaneously launching Global Studios.

+In January 2026, it was announced that Global had acquired a majority stake in The Overlap, a sports media group founded by Gary Neville.
+The acquisition formed part of a partnership to develop a multi-format sports media network, with Global providing distribution, commercial, and operational support.
+In May, Global was announced as a sponsor of McLaren's Formula 1 and Hypercar teams.